spookykokojunge/CS2-Dma-Radar/README.md

 #compile
-Download the project and navigate into the Example project change the Project to Release if it isnt already set and also set it to x64 then press compile and navigate into the build folder in there the dlls should already be and just run the Program
+Download the project and navigate into the Example project change the Project to Release if it isnt already set and also set it to x64 then press compile and navigate into the build folder in there you need to drag the following dlls "leechcore,vmm,FTD3XX.dll" and just then just run the Program and have fun!

 #Contact